1972 visit by Richard Nixon to China: Historical background

 Nixon flies to China on Air Force 1.

 Improved relations with the Soviet Union and the PRC are often cited as the most successful diplomatic achievements of Nixon's presidency.
-After World War II, Americans saw relations between the United States and the Soviet Union deteriorating, the Soviets consolidating communist allies over much of Eastern Europe, and the potential victory of CCP forces in the Chinese Civil War.
-Many Americans were concerned that communists might dominate schools or labor unions.
+After World War II, the Americans saw relations between the United States and the Soviet Union deteriorating into a Cold War, with the Soviets consolidating communist allies over much of Eastern Europe and East Asia, and the potential victory of CCP forces in the Chinese Civil War.
+Many Americans were concerned that communism might dominate schools or labor unions.

 From the beginning of the Sino-Soviet split in 1956, Chinese leadership looked for external allies to counterbalance the Soviet Union, while the U.S. wanted to gain leverage over the Soviet Union.
 Resolving the Vietnam War was a particularly important factor.
-National Security Council staffer (and later U.S. Ambassador to China) Winston Lord noted that, by flexibly dealing with both the Soviet Union and China, the United States sought to pressure both countries to reduce their support for North Vietnam in their new prioritization of relations with the United States.
+National Security Council staffer (and later U.S. Ambassador to China) Winston Lord noted that, by flexibly dealing with both the Soviet Union and China, the United States sought to pressure both countries to reduce their support for North Vietnam their new prioritization of relations with the United States.

 Richard Nixon earned a reputation as a strong anti-communist in the late 1940s and as vice-president to Dwight Eisenhower, yet in 1972 he became the first U.S. president to visit mainland China while in office.
-Ulysses S. Grant visited China on a world tour after leaving office, and President Herbert Hoover lived in China as a mining manager from 1899 to 1901, and was somewhat proficient in Mandarin.
+Ulysses S. Grant visited China on a world tour after leaving office, and President Herbert Hoover lived in China as a mining manager from 1899 to 1901, and understood basic expressions in Mandarin.
 Eisenhower made a state visit to Taiwan in 1960, during the period when the United States recognized the Republic of China government in Taipei as the sole government of China.